department-of-veterans-affairs/vagov-content/pages/health-care/make-a-payment.md

 <h3>By phone</h3>

 Call us at <a href="tel:+18888274817">1-888-827-4817</a>.
+Be sure to have your account number ready.

 <h3>By mail</h3>

-Send a check or money order to the address below.
-Make the check or money order payable to “VA,” and be sure to include the account number and payment stub.
+Send your payment stub along with a check or money order to the address below.
+Make the check or money order payable to “VA,” and include your account number on the check.

 <p class="va-address-block">
 Department of Veterans Affairs <br>